soxueren/atsd/integration/pentaho/data-integration/README.md

 - Open `Design` pane and find `Insert / Update` in `Output` category.
 Drag and drop it to `Transformation` pane
 - Connect `Insert / Update` to `Entity`
-- Configure `Insert / Update` as shown in the screenshot below:
+- Configure `Insert / Update` as shown in the screenshot below (`Tagret table` is a tagret metric in which we want to put the data):
 > That operation will insert calculated data as new metric in ATSD

 ![](resources/insert.png)